Health Assured large logo

 Imposter syndrome can vary from person to person.
 According to Dr. Valerie Young, a globally recognised imposter syndrome expert, there are five types of imposters:

-Strategies to over ome imposter syndrome
+Strategies to overcome imposter syndrome

-For many people, imposter syndrome can persist – causing negative feelings to linger for years.
+For many people imposter syndrome can persist, causing negative feelings to linger for years.
 While there is no precise treatment or cure for imposter syndrome, there are ways to help yourself.
 Here we’ll provide some strategies to help you overcome imposter syndrome:

 Be kind to yourself

 Self-affirmation can be an effective technique to eliminate imposter syndrome.
 Self-affirmations are positive acts used to challenge negative thoughts.
 These acts can be verbal reminders like saying something positive to yourself each morning or physical reminders such as leaving a positive note on your desk at work.
-Research shows that self-affirmation can restore self-competence, helping you prevail over feelings of self-doubt.
-It is also beneficial for improving workplace performance and health.

-Stop comparing yourself to others.
+Stop comparing yourself to others

-It has become common practice for individuals to compare their achievements to those of others.
-It has become even more prevalent in the current digital age - with many people contrasting their lives and careers to those curated online.
 Research suggests engaging in this social comparison can elicit negative emotions leading to self-doubt and low self-esteem.
 You don’t need to avoid social media, but you should be aware that the images you see are not an accurate depiction of everyday life.
-Instead, focus on your achievements - celebrating your success whenever you reach a milestone.
+Instead, focus on your achievements, work hard and celebrate your success whenever you reach a milestone.

 Seek support